zuckung/endless-sky-plugins/README.md

 [uniques.zip](https://github.com/zuckung/endless-sky-plugins/releases/download/v1.0.9-uniques/uniques.zip) | 11.15 mb | 2025-04-16 | [view files](https://github.com/zuckung/endless-sky-plugins/tree/main/myplugins/uniques/) <a href="res/imagemd/uniques.md">view images</a> [168]<br>
 <br>
 >Removes mass and outfit space from some uniques, puts others into unique category, or gives a png if there isn't one.
 Also adds lots of new uniques.
-See the README for details."
+See the README for details.

 <details>
 <summary>:blue_book: Plugin readme</summary>
 <blockquote>### uniques